 This is a complete one-off test, so nothing else on the site will compare.
 So scales don’t matter too much.
 Also I haven’t performed the full array of tests – no temp for example.
 And no full charge test, since the charge must be done in the provided charger (though, I could probably replicate it on my tester now that I’ve seen it.
 It’s unusual charging (see below).

 There are a few things to notice here.
 First is that the cell absolutely holds 1.5V flat for the duration of the output.
-Below is just a blowup of the above X axis.
-I was a little surprised how similarly the cells performed.
-I was testing 8 cells, and began testing straight off their charger.
+Below is just a blowup of the above X-axis.
+I was a little surprised by how similarly the cells performed.
+I was testing 8 cells and began testing straight off their charger.